AlanZhangUCSC/lab_notebook/panmama/real_data/README.md

 See  `run_panmap_ivar_trim.sh` in [/scripts](/scripts) for the script I used to do the things above.

+For samples estimated to contain a mixture of both RSVA and RSVB, I wouldn't trust the estiimated proportions as I'm merging the reads from the two separate amplicon sequencing runs using different primers.
+They merely indicate that it's possible that the sample contains both RSVA and RSVB.

 | RSV sample | RSV A | RSV B | Num reads after trimming|
 | --- | --- | --- | --- |
 | RSV00059 | 0.000 | 1.000 | 438946 |